rheia-framework/RHEIA/docs/sphinx/optimization.rst

 	'objectives': {'ROB': (-1, -1)}

-Note that for robust design optimization, the number of wheights should be equal to two times the number of quantities of interest (i.e. the mean and standard deviation for each quantity of interest is an objective).
+Note that for robust design optimization, the number of weights should be equal to two times the number of quantities of interest (i.e. the mean and standard deviation for each quantity of interest is an objective).
 Therefore, make sure that the number of quantities of interest defined (see :ref:`lab:secobjofint`) matches the number of weights defined.

 'population size': n_pop